Reducing lead from distribution systems

 What we track

-Blue Accounting is sharing progress and the level of consistency among governments as they implement policies to reduce population exposure to lead in drinking water.
+Blue Accounting is tracking progress by and consistency between jurisdictions in implementing policies to reduce exposure to lead in drinking water.

 Water distribution systems and lead

-After treatment, drinking water must be distributed to water customers through piping owned by the drinking water supplier to the privately-owned plumbing lines of homes and businesses.
-Lead may be released from lead pipes, faucets, and fixtures with these materials most likely found in housing stock built before 1986.
+After treatment, drinking water must be distributed through piping owned by the drinking water supplier to the privately-owned plumbing lines of homes and businesses.
+Lead may be released from lead pipes, faucets, and fixtures, with these materials most likely found in housing stock built before 1986.
 In the United States, drinking water systems are regulated by the Safe Drinking Water Act.
-The regulations governing how systems are to address lead and copper within distribution piping were revised in 2021, although the U.S. Environmental Protection Agency (U.S. EPA) has acknowledged that more should be done.
+The regulations governing how systems address lead and copper within distribution piping were revised in 2021, although the U.S. Environmental Protection Agency (U.S. EPA) has acknowledged that more should be done.

 Why it matters